RESTORE NATIVE PLANT COMMUNITIES

 Often the first step in repairing damaged lands is Emergency Stabilization which focuses on post-fire seeding of species to prevent soil erosion by wind and water.

-Rehabilitation activities provide the next step by adding keystone species for wildlife like food and cover.
+Next are Rehabilitation activities which provide keystone species for wildlife food and cover.

 The ultimate goal of the process is to restore native plant communities that provide ecosystem services and wildlife habitat.
 Restoration results benefit from incorporating genetic considerations, including using the research to choose the best seed source and seed mix to maximize plant establishment and sustainability in a changing climate.

 One key to successful restoration is using plant materials that are well suited to a particular site.
-Provisional seed zones help answer the question: Are plant materials sourced from site A ecologically appropriate for restorations at site B?
+Seed zones help answer the question: Are plant materials sourced from site A ecologically appropriate for restorations at site B?